 Sicily has four main airports.
 Palermo and Catania are served by major and low-cost airlines, with Trapani and Comiso specializing in low-cost European flights, like Ryanair.

 Funny enough, you can actually take a train from the mainland, rather than taking a flight.
 At a leisurely scenic pace, from Rome to the Straits of Messina.
 The whole train is then ferried across to the island!
 It then brings you to the stunning hillside resort of Taormina, a favorite holiday spot for Dolce and Gabbana who put Sicily on the map.

 Getting around the island is best done by the bus routes.
-Alternatively, you could hire a car.
+Alternatively, you could hire a car and go on a Sicily road trip!
 Get something small like a Smart or Fiat 500, to weave you in and out of the narrow dusty streets.
 Let’s take a look at some nice attractions to fill your time in Sicily and make sure you have a wonderful trip.